wilix-team/iohook/docs/manual-build.md

 :::

 ::: tip WARNING
-When you run `npm run build`, it will try to download a prebuild for your platform/target, and sometimes fail if you are building for a recent target with no prebuild yet available.
+When you run `npm run build`, it will try to download a prebuilt for your platform/target, and sometime fail if you are building for a recent target.
 You can safely ignore this step and the associated warning.
 :::

-You can build directly in your project's node_modules.
-Go to the ~/my_project/node_modules/iohook path via terminal.
+You can build own modules directly in your node_modules under the project.
+Go to ~/my_project/node_modules/iohook path via terminal.
-Or you can just clone the iohook repository and work there, then copy the binary files to your project's node_modules/iohook/builds/ or change the download path in iohook and make your own version of the module.
+Or you can just clone iohook repository and working on it, then copy binnary files to project's node_modules or change download path in iohook and make you own version of module.

 Before start, you need install required dependencies for build: